 - Calls are routed to a recorded message with numerous options, preventing robocalls from being received.

-You can Find the National Do Not Call List on the Internet?
+Can you Find the National Do Not Call List on the Internet

 There is a national Do Not Call list for landlines and wireless phone numbers.
 To be added to the national Do Not Call list for free, dial 1-888-382-1222 (voice) or 1-866-290-4236 (TTY).
 Be sure to use the phone number you wish to add.
 Visit donotcall.gov to register.
 In 31 days from the date you register, telemarketers must remove your number from their call lists and cease calling you.
 There is no need to re-register numbers.
 Your numbers will remain on the list until you remove them or discontinue service.

 In accordance with FCC regulations, telemarketers who call your home must provide their name, telephone number, and address where their employer or contractor can be reached.
 You are not permitted to receive telemarketing calls before or after 8 am or 9 pm, and telemarketers must follow any do-not-call request you make during a call.

 If you are not on the National Do Not Call Registry, tell unwanted callers that you do not consent to the call.
 Ask them to place you on their internal do not call list.
 If the caller does not respect your request not to be disturbed, keep a record of the caller’s number and when you requested not to be bothered.
 Then, file a complaint with the FCC.

 How to Stop Unwanted Phone Calls on a Landline